 Identifying Fentanyl-Laced Drugs

-The challenge of identifying fentanyl-laced drugs is like finding a needle in a haystack, with the naked eye often failing short to discern fentanyl’s potency and/or presence.
+The challenge of identifying fentanyl-laced drugs is like finding a needle in a haystack, with the naked eye often falling short to discern fentanyl’s potency and/or presence.
 The solution lies in fentanyl test strips, a simple yet revolutionary tool to detect fentanyl in various substances, be they powders, pills, or injectables.
 With a straightforward process of sample and water mixing, these strips provide a lifeline, potentially averting accidental overdoses.

 In the hands of the public, fentanyl test strips are not just a piece of plastic but a powerful weapon in the battle against overdose deaths.
 Their accessibility and ease of use offer a glimmer of hope in the face of a drug that is commonly mixed with other illicit substances like cocaine and heroin, contributing significantly to the overdose epidemic.